 If bleeding is severe, doctors might prescribe steroids.
 However, not everyone with ITP needs treatment.

-If a healthcare professional suspects a person may have meningitis, they will take samples of their blood or cerebrospinal fluid, which is the fluid in the spinal cord, to find out what is causing the infection.
+If a healthcare professional suspects a person may have meningitis, they will

 They will then use antiviral medications to treat viral meningitis, or antibiotics to treat bacterial meningitis.